Side-by-side comparison of condotel and vacation property mortgage rates chart

 What is the current vacation property mortgage rate in 2025?

-As of July 2025, vacation property mortgage rates typically range from 7.25% to 7.75% for a 30-year fixed loan with 20% down and a 740 credit score, roughly 0.50–0.75 percentage points above comparable primary home rates.
+Vacation property mortgage rates as of mid-2025 typically range from 7.25% to 7.75% for a 30-year fixed loan with 20% down and a 740 credit score, roughly 0.50–0.75 percentage points above comparable primary home rates.
 Your specific rate depends on credit score, down payment, lender overlays, and the property’s conforming eligibility.

 Can I get a conventional loan for a condotel?